 Specific Toxic Exposures

 Maybe you already know that a particular toxic exposure triggered your health problem.
-It could be a particular environmental exposure or a medication side effect or a vaccination that proved to be the final straw for you.
+It could be a particular infectious illness or an environmental exposure or a medication side effect that proved to be the final straw for you.
 If that’s the case, you’ll be interested in the Homeopathic Detox Therapy aspect of my practice.

 In Homeopathic Detox Therapy, greatly diluted homeopathic doses of the actual toxic exposure are given as a message to the body to do a clear-out of that substance and its effects.
 These detox or clearing remedies are called Isopathic remedies.